kamenskymic/www/_posts/2024-03-28-when-the-safe-is-worse-than-you-thought.markdown

 ### Inconceivable...or is it?

-But, as I said above, I had underestimated developers!
+But, as I said above, I had underestimated developers...

+(Developers clearly make the best hackers!)

 They came up something like this stunning piece of code which got me scratching my head as to why on earth it worked.

 ```js
 import { PrismaClient } from '@prisma/client'